15.THE FORGOTTEN INDUSTRIES OF MAGALANG

 In 1863, Magalang experienced a disastrous tragedy that Magaleños will never forget.
 Parua river was overflowed and engulfed the whole town proper.
 Some of the old residents' lives perished, properties destroyed, and everybody greatly affected.
 Old residents of San Bartolome disagreed about the transfer of the town proper.
 Faustino's son Pablo was appointed as gobernadorcillo of Magalang in that time; and the issue of transfer was never been settled.
 Aquino, Quiambao and Pineda families proposed the transfer of the town from San Bartolome to the northern barrio of Matondo, while the parish priest, Fr.
 Ignacio Manzanares, OSA proposed the transfer of the town to San Pedro Talimunduc in the foothills of Mt.
 Arayat; which cleared earlier by the residents from Angeles led by Cristobal Lacson.
 To solve the disagreement, Alcalde Mayor Ramon Barroeta issued an order on December 13, 1863 to transfer the town from San Bartolome to San Pedro Talimunduc.
 He also laid out the foundations of a new town bordering Parua river on the north, later it will become the new town of Concepcion.
 Fr.
 Ignacio Manzanares, OSA led the transfer together with Pablo and his family; with Suing, Cortes, Dizon and David families joined them.
 Fr.
 Manzanares successfully transferred the town proper with the old residents of San Pedro Talimunduc welcomed them.

 Pablo served as gobernadorcillo of Magalang until 1864; the last gobernadocillo of the whole Magalang (together with Concepcion).
 He served once again as gobernadorcillo in 1881, but he resigned due to health reasons.
 He became the first juez de paz of Magalang in 1886.
 Pablo married Antonia Lazatin of Mabalacat and they bore five children; Eugenia, Andres, Jose, Ricardo and Pablo.
 Eugenia married Juan Feliciano; Andres, a doctor and served as assemblyman in Philippine Assembly in 1912 married thrice, his first wife, Maria Luisa Luciano, his second wife is Beatriz Feliciano and third and last wife is Antonina Lising.
-Jose married Aurelia Magdañgal; Ricardo married twice, his first wife is Gregoria David of Angeles and his second is Maria Garcia; and Pablo married Rosalina Luciano.
+Jose married Aurelia Gonzales Magdañgal; Ricardo married thrice, his first wife is Gregoria David of Angeles, second is to Maria Garcia and lastly to Severina Pamintuan; and Pablo married his first cousin Rosalina Dizon Luciano.

 The famous present generation of the Lucianos are, Victor Jose I. Luciano, former president of Clark International Airport Authority, basketball player and coach, Ed Ocampo, and the veteran film actress, Liza Lorena and his son, actor Tonton Gutierrez.